 - Any pending application with regards to status;

 - Pending legalization.

 Any K1 Visa holder needs to have advanced parole to leave the US and to return later to complete the marriage for which the visa was initially granted.
 You will note that the K1 Visa is a single entry visa and if you leave the US without having applied for advance parole the visa is null and void and the process would have to be started again.
 See also the I-485 Form adjustment of status on here.

 The K3 Visa and the CR1 Visa does not have any of these issues and you do not need advance parole for any of those visas.
-Holders of a K3 Visa or CR1 Visa have already adjusted to legal permanent residence.
+Holders of a K3 Visa or CR1 Visa have already adjusted their status to legal permanent residence.
 The process of obtaining the parole takes time so ensure that you apply for it beforehand.
 This also requires the Form I-131 application.